MEET THE TEAM

 Bringing a warm, supportive and direct approach to her work, Dr. Smith treats individuals (adult, adolescent and child), couples, and their families.
 She is an EMDR (eye movement desensitization reprocessing) clinician trained through EMDR Consulting and utilizes this tool to treat trauma, reduce distress, and adapt negative core beliefs.
 Dr. Smith also utilizes an eclectic blend of relational, narrative, cognitive-behavioral, dialectical behavioral, psychodynamic, systems and interpersonal neurobiology based therapeutic interventions to assist individuals in stabilizing distressing symptoms and building coping resources to self-regulate.
 She also works with individuals to address underlying issues contributing to current symptoms, while identifying and adapting negative core beliefs, life patterns and internalized stories from the past, which a focus on integration of core self, working to heal from traumas, and learning to assert and meet needs in healthy and empowered ways.

-Colleen McBride’s experience in helping others also includes training and working at the San Diego Rescue Mission with the city’s homeless and underserved population, and Harmony Grove, a women’s residential eating disorder program.
+Colleen McBride’s experience in helping others also includes training and working at the San Diego Rescue Mission with the city’s displaced and underserved population, and Harmony Grove, a women’s residential eating disorder program.
 In addition, she volunteers at Rape Abuse Incest National Network (RAINN), The Joyful Heart Foundation, and San Diego State University.
-She earned her Master’s in Marriage & Family Therapy from Alliant International University (AIU) in San Diego, and holds a Bachelor degree in Advertising from San Diego State University.
+She earned her master’s in Marriage & Family Therapy from Alliant International University (AIU) in San Diego, and holds a bachelor’s degree in advertising from San Diego State University.